Skip to Content

 Investment in climate solutions

 We are committed to increasing our investment in climate solutions to deliver net zero by 2050.
 The opportunity is huge: it is estimated that around £2.4 trillion of investment will be required by 2035 to meet the UK’s emission reduction goals.
-And the pension industry has the potential to fund up to half of this investment.
+And the pension industry has the potential to fund up to half of this investment1.